-Samurai movies are usually set between the 12th and 19th centuries, featuring the classical protagonist who carries a sword and tries to do good.
-With katana in hand, these warriors would do battle against the malevolent forces that plagued their towns.
+Samurai movies are usually set between the 12th and 19th centuries, featuring the classical sword-wielding protagonist who tries to do good.
+With katana in hand, these warriors do battle against the malevolent forces that plague their towns.

-Here are my picks for the best movies with samurai.
-Expect to see a lot of movies by the legendary Akira Kurosawa on this list.
+Here are my picks for the best samurai movies of all time.
+Expect to see a lot of movies by the legendary Akira Kurosawa!

 10. Onibaba (1964)

-"Jidaigeki" movies were very popular back in the days of classical Japanese cinema.
-These were essentially period piece films, and many of them involved plenty of samurai action.
+They were very popular back in the days of classical Japanese cinema, and many of them involved plenty of samurai action.
+Onibaba is one such jidaigeki film, set during the 15th century.

 Written and directed by legendary Japanese filmmaker Kaneto Shindo, Onibaba follows the story of a poverty-stricken mother and her daughter-in-law after they've killed a samurai.

-While you could arguably say that every movie on this list is "jidaigeki," this one really highlights the period aspect more than the rest.
+While you could argue that every movie on this list is "jidaigeki," Onibaba really highlights the period aspect more than the rest.

-The Sword of the Beast is set in 1857, back towards the end of the samurai era.
+Sword of the Beast (also called Samurai Gold Seekers) is set in 1857, back towards the end of the samurai era.
 In fact, this film has a beautifully symbolic touch with its samurai protagonist hunted by—and on the run from—the law.

 8. Yojimbo (1961)